lucent-mc/docs/Templates/Mod.md

 	false,
 	'Which Minecraft versions does this mod work on?',
 );

+// Ask the user to specify which of the Lucent mod packs this mod is used in.
+// TODO

 // Ask the user to specify how the mod is used in the mod pack
 let mod_use_case = await tp.system.prompt('How is this mod used in the mod pack?');